aagu14/US-Gun-Mortality-2020/README.md

 >Due to time constraints, sample size was restricted to n=50 to analyze data between just states.
 Study was still statistically significant with little multicollinearity between independent variables (VIF < 5).
 In the future, I hope to perform a more in-depth study that includes cities/zip codes.

 How to install and run RStudio:
-1. download and install the latest version of R
+1. Download and install the latest version of R
    >Windows: https://cran.r-project.org/
    >macOS : https://cran.r-project.org/bin/macosx/

-2. download and install the latest version of RStudio Desktop (Windows, macOS, Linux)
+2. Download and install the latest version of RStudio Desktop (Windows, macOS, Linux)
    >https://www.rstudio.com/products/rstudio/download/

 How to run R script: